Instagram photography tips

 For those vertically challenged (like me T-T”) avoid cropping out your limbs, especially at the joints.
 Doing so makes you lose a couple of inches.

-*Bonus* Get a bird’s-eye view of the Flower Dome
+*Bonus* Get a bird’s-eye view where possible

 - This is a good time to use a wide angle lens camera add on if you have one.

 - Apps to edit your photos for Instagram -